Operator dynamics in Floquet many-body systems: Operator paths

 \subsubsection{Paths in the RPM}

 We can adapt aspects of this analysis to the RPM in the $q \to \infty$ limit, although first some general comments are in order.
 Most importantly, the operator paths that can have nonzero amplitudes are severely restricted by locality.
 For example, in a system with local interactions, and over a single time step, an operator cannot change the distance between its left- and right-hand end-points by more than a number of sites of order unity.
-Subject to this constraint, we must ask which kinds of paths necessarily make real, positive contributions to autcorrelations functions (for all but a measure zero set of disorder realisations).
+Subject to this constraint, we must ask which kinds of paths necessarily make real, positive contributions to autcorrelations functions.

 Remarkably, in the RPM at $q \to \infty$, the paths which dominate autocorrelation functions are `localised'.
 By this we mean that the operators $P_{\alpha(r)}$ in the path all have the same support.
 In fact, this can be seen already from our calculations of averaged autocorrelation functions: $\overline{C_{\alpha \alpha}(t)}$ is independent of the system size at large $q$, and depends only on the support of the operator $P_{\alpha}$.
 The mechanism by which this arises is quite general, and later we will show that a related feature is present in the dynamics of qubit chains.